loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 At this stage #ln is still a logic language.
 How do we bridge the gap between logic and machine?
 This section goes into the necessary transformations to turn #ln into machine code.

-#ln consists of three intermediate steps; linear closure conversion, stack
+#ln consists of three intermediate steps: linear closure conversion, stack
 selection, and pointer closure conversion.
 The first step eliminates linear closures, the second step ensures that each closure contains a stack to execute on, and the third transformation, pointer closure conversion, replaces each